Check out our recipe for making homemade corned beef hash! It's one of our all-time favorite recipes to make!

 - Prepare corned beef– chop into ½ inch pieces.

-- Add onions and green peppers to skillet and sauté until peppers are softened and onions are lightly browned and crispy.
+- Add onions and green peppers to the skillet and sauté until peppers are softened and onions are lightly browned and crispy.

 - Add hash browns to skillet.

 - Cook hash browns until browned and crispy- continue to stir/turn the hash browns every couple of minutes.
+Do not over-flip or stir.
+The more you flip the hash, the mushier and less crispy it will be.

 - Mix in corned beef.